-- 4. The basic principles can be found at paragraph five of the Remuneration Review Procedure for the Principal and Chief Executive. - 5.
-The type of factors used in considering reward proposals for senior post holders can be found at paragraphs 6-11 of the Remuneration Review Procedure for the Principal and Chief Executive. - 6.
-The data that supports this approach is drawn from: - a) Benchmark institutions financial statements; - b) the Committee of University Chairs' Vice-Chancellor Salary Survey; and - c) internal analysis of salary distributions.
+- 4. The basic principles can be found at paragraph five of the Remuneration Review Procedure for the Vice Chancellor and Chief Executive. - 5.
+The type of factors used in considering reward proposals for senior post holders can be found at paragraphs 6-11 of the Remuneration Review Procedure for the Vice Chancellor and Chief Executive. - 6.
+The data that supports this approach is drawn from: - a) Benchmark institutions financial statements and annual remuneration reports ie Norwich University of the Arts, Arts University Bournemouth; Falmouth University, Leeds Arts University and Ravensbourne University London;

-- 7. The College introduced a HERA role analysis scheme in 2017-18.
-All posts including those of SPHs (excluding the Principal) were evaluated against the role and remit of the post (not the person).
+- b) the latest Office for Students' Senior Staff Pay Report 2019/20; and - c) internal analysis of salary distributions. - 7.
+The University introduced a HERA role analysis scheme in 2017-18.
+All posts including those of SPHs (excluding the Vice Chancellor) were evaluated against the role and remit of the post (not the person).
 All posts were scored using a standardised, approved matrix.
-In introducing HERA at the College it was possible to migrate all staff to the nationally recognised single pay spine.
+In introducing HERA at the University it was possible to migrate all staff to the nationally recognised single pay spine.
 All staff migrated to the new single pay spine, effective from 1 August 2018.
-Pay Awards are based on successful performance and the College uses an Annual Performance Appraisal scheme to monitor those staff who are entitled to have a salary review (provided they do not exceed their current salary banding). - 8.
+Pay Awards are based on successful performance and the University uses an Annual Performance Appraisal scheme to monitor those staff who are entitled to have a salary review (provided they do not exceed their current salary banding). - 8.
 Salary progression is subject to an annual Performance Appraisal, with the achievement of meeting expectations.
 Any increases are subject to individual performance and are normally applied on the 1 August of that year, provided that the individual has satisfactorily completed a minimum of six months' service in post, at the previous salary point". - 9.
-All staff (excluding the Principal, who is subject to a separate arrangement) would receive an annual inflation uplift to their base pay, which is approved by the Board.
-This inflation uplift is normally agreed in November, backdated to August but is primarily linked to student numbers and affordability.
-However, to maintain our competitiveness on using the Single Pay spine it would be difficult for us not to award the nationally agreed inflation uplift as we would then not be consistent with the Higher Education sector. - 10.
-The approach used by the Committee in benchmarking positions offered within comparator institutions can be found at paragraphs 12-16 of the Remuneration Review Procedure for the Principal and Chief Executive.
+The University follows the collective negotiations of the Universities and Colleges Employers Association (UCEA) and whilst it is not a member, strives to implement their annual pay recommendations subject to the financial sustainability of the organisation.
+The UCEA pay award applies to all staff (excluding the Vice Chancellor, who is subject to a separate arrangement) and is considered by the Board following recommendation by the Remuneration Committee. - 10.
+The approach used by the Committee in benchmarking positions offered within comparator institutions can be found at paragraphs 12-16 of the Remuneration Review Procedure for the Vice Chancellor and Chief Executive.

-PAY RATIOS
+PAY RATIO

-- 11. During 2020/21, the Principal & Chief Executive's basic salary (and total remuneration) was 5.7 times the median pay salary (and total remuneration) of staff, where the median pay is calculated on a full-time equivalent basis for the salaries paid by the provider to its staff (2020: 6.6 times; and 2019: 6.4 times).
+- 11. During 2022/23, the Vice Chancellor & Chief Executive's basic salary was 5.1 times the median pay salary of staff, where the median pay is calculated on a full-time equivalent basis for the salaries paid by the provider to its staff (2022: 4.4 times; 2021: 5.7 times; 2020: 6.6 times; and 2019: 6.4 times).
 This data has only been collected since 2018/19. - 12.
-The Principal & Chief Executive's total remuneration was 6 times the median total remuneration of staff, where the median total remuneration was calculated on a full-time equivalent basis for the salaries paid by the provider to its staff (2020: 7.3 times).
+The Vice Chancellor & Chief Executive's total remuneration was 5.5 times the median total remuneration of staff, where the median total remuneration was calculated on a full-time equivalent basis for the salaries paid by the provider to its staff (2022: 4.8 times; 2021: 6 times; and 2020: 7.3 times).

-EMOLUMENTS OF THE PRINCIPAL
+EMOLUMENTS OF THE VICE CHANCELLOR